 I had two internships.
 At Visteon, I helped develop new automotive experiences that incorporated present and future technology.
 At Pocketsquare, I worked on HMI interfaces and developed brand identities for start-up companies they were partnering with.

 I previously worked at Hungry Howie's as their UX/UI designer.
 I was responsible for the design and experience of all of their digital consumer touchpoints (websites, mobile apps, etc.).
-I designed the Howie Rewards App, and their franchisee facing application HOME.
+I designed the Howie Rewards App, and the franchisee facing application HOME.
 Howie Rewards premiered in a Superbowl Ad for Superbowl LI.
 There are a few other projects I have designed but they haven't been publicly released as of now.

-Personally, I worked with Will Hitchcock, a software developer at Ambassador to handle McCrea Deezer debut album release, LAIKI (Life As I Know It).
+Personally, I worked with Will Hitchcock, a software developer at StockX to handle McCrea Deezer debut album release, LAIKI (Life As I Know It).
 We created his website and promotional products to help promote his album on social media.
+We also worked with a non-profit sports organization, the Metro Detroit Flag Football League, to create a website for them to use as marketing and a way to register their teams for upcoming seasons.

 You can contact me at: firstname.lastname@example.org